franfif/EpicEvents_CRM/README.md

   - View all Events
   - Update Event (if assigned to it)
   - View a Contract (if assigned to its Event)
-  - View a Client (if assigned to one of its Contract's Event)
+  - View a Client (if assigned to the Event of one of its Contracts)
   - No Delete requests are allowed

 ## Contributing